AustinStehling/GymBump/README.md

 GymBump is a growing project with new features on the way.
 It was designed to give its users a central hub to log workouts and receive workout analysis.
 The workout analytics are intended to help a user create a balanced exercise plan that promotes optimal progress.

-GymBump utilizes Ruby on Rails v5.1.3 on the back-end, a PostgreSQL database, and React.js with a Redux architectural framework on the front-end.
+GymBump utilizes Ruby on Rails v5.1.3 on the back-end, a PostgreSQL database, and React.js with a Redux architectural library on the front-end.
 Chart.js was used to create visual representations of user workout data in a straightforward format.

 ## Features & Implementation